Are there limitations on the number of people and vehicles at a campsite?

 Use of drones is prohibited in Nevada State Parks unless in an area designated for that use by a park supervisor or by issuance of a special use permit for use of a unmanned aircraft.
 All applicable FAA regulations apply.

 Is there a boating speed limit on bodies of water in Nevada State Parks?

 Boating is restricted to 5 mph (flat wake) at all Nevada State Parks with the exception of Rye Patch, Lahontan, Big Bend of the Colorado and Washoe Lake, which have specific flat wake areas.

 Is there hunting?
 If so, where?

-Shotgun-only hunting is permitted during established seasons and only within designated areas of Fort Churchill, Spring Valley, Washoe Lake, Cave Lake, South Fork, Lahontan and Spooner Backcountry.
+Shotgun-only hunting is permitted during established seasons and only within designated areas of Fort Churchill, Spring Valley, Washoe Lake, Walker River, Cave Lake, South Fork, Lahontan and Spooner Backcountry.
 Information on specific shooting zones is available through the individual park supervisor.
 Non-game hunting is not permitted in any state park.